alters-mit/pincushion/README.md

 ![Suzanne test mesh with a bunch of points on her face](suzanne.png)

-Given a target density, generate randomly sampled points on a mesh.
+Given a mesh and a target density, generate uniformly sampled points on the mesh

-Includes FFI-safe functions and C# bindings.
+Includes FFI-safe functions and Unity/C# bindings.